catalyst-cooperative/pudl/docs/dev/settings_files.rst

 The general structure of the settings file and the names of the keys of the dictionaries should not be changed, but the values of those dictionaries can be edited.
-The elements and structure of the ``etl_settings`` are described below::
+The elements and structure of the ETL settings are described below::

-    etl_settings
-      ├── name : unique name identifying the data package │   title : short human readable title for the data package │   description : a longer description of the data package │   datasets
+    name : unique name identifying the data package title : short human readable title for the data package description : a longer description of the data package datasets
-      │    ├── dataset name
+      ├── dataset name
-      │    │    ├── dataset etl parameter (e.g. states) : list of states
+      │    ├── dataset etl parameter (e.g. states) : list of states
-      │    │    └── dataset etl parameter (e.g. years) : list of years
+      │    └── dataset etl parameter (e.g. years) : list of years
-      │    └── dataset name
+      └── dataset name
-      │    │    ├── dataset etl parameter (e.g. states) : list of states
+      │    ├── dataset etl parameter (e.g. states) : list of states
-      │    │    └── dataset etl parameter (e.g. years) : list of years
+      │    └── dataset etl parameter (e.g. years) : list of years

 The dataset names must not be changed.
 The dataset names enabled include:
 ``eia`` (which includes Forms 860/923 only for now), ``ferc1``, and ``epacems``.